BDX-town/Akkoma/docs/docs/administration/CLI_tasks/database.md

 ### Options

 - `--limit n` - Only delete up to `n` activities in each query making up this job, i.e. if this job runs two queries at most `2n` activities will be deleted.
 Running this task repeatedly in limited batches can help maintain the instance’s responsiveness while still freeing up some space.
+- `--no-singles` - Do not delete activites referencing single objects
+- `--no-arrays` - Do not delete activites referencing an array of objects

 ## Create a conversation for all existing DMs